 - Apply active listening strategies to understand and respond to explanations, conversations, instructions, and narratives made up of sentence-length utterances and some connected discourse on familiar topics related to personal background and needs, social conventions, and everyday tasks.

 - Use several strategies, including formulas for asking for repetition and clarification, and strategies for indicating understanding, for giving feedback, for gathering missing information and/or repairing problems in comprehension, such as rephrasing, substituting a different word, or drawing a picture.

-- Speak so others can understand by recalling and using a somewhat limited vocabulary including words related to common, everyday topics, personal experience, know and use basic grammar and sentence structure (heard in the immediate environment); know and use basic awareness of appropriate register (level of formality) in familiar, predictable communication tasks.
+- Speak so others can understand by recalling and using a somewhat limited vocabulary including words related to common, everyday topics, personal experience; know and use basic grammar and sentence structure in familiar, predictable communication tasks.